BUAnalytics/Javascript/README.md

 <script src="node_modules/bu-analytics/dist/browser.min.js"></script>
 ```

-The library will then be exported under the BU variable.
+The library will then be exported under the BU variable for use.

 ```javascript
 //Authenticate